Wadhwani AI Center

 Global competition for leadership in AI and advanced technology has risen to unprecedented levels.
 Research from the Wadhwani AI Center investigates how emerging technologies affect the balance of power between nations, semiconductor export controls efforts, and U.S. economic security.

 Wadhwani AI Center experts analyze the challenges and opportunities posed by AI for national security and defense.
-Discover how the U.S. Department of Defense and U.S. intelligence community can responsible accelerate AI adoption for national security impact.
+Discover how the U.S. Department of Defense and U.S. intelligence community can responsibly accelerate AI adoption for national security impact.

 Contact Information